 Greek menus are full of delicious vegetarian and vegan fare.
 Here is a collection of original and adapted Greek recipes, including Greek salad, spanakopita, egg lemon soup, and mushroom/seitan moussaka.

 Because many Indians are vegetarian, there are obviously many vegetarian Indian recipes.
 If you like richly spiced food, Indian is the way to go – here are some of my favorite dishes.

 Italian cuisine is probably one of the best for vegetarians.
 There are plenty of classic vegetarian dishes, and most things that aren’t vegetarian to begin with can be easily adapted.
+This vegetarian Italian recipe index includes both.
 (And the colors are great for Christmas too!)
-This vegetarian Italian recipe index includes both, as well as all kinds of dishes that contain pasta, whether or not those particular combinations are eaten in Italy.

-Jewish cuisine includes a lot of root vegetables, dairy products, fried foods, and, for certain holidays, unleavened breads.
+Jewish cuisine includes a lot of root vegetables, dairy products, fried foods, apples, honey, and, for certain holidays, unleavened breads.